arunesh/rag_demo/README.md

 - With Claude as query LLM and judge, accuracy: 68 percent.

-- With GPT4 Turbo as query LLM and Claude as judge, accuracy:
+- With GPT4 Turbo as query LLM and Claude as judge, accuracy: 40.04 percent.

 - With GPT4 Turbo as query LLM and judge, accuracy: 41.1 percent.